marinavbrown/MBSE/README.md

         - Customize Other Tools - Enable only Terminal
     - Download featured plugins - **You must install the Plugin for Scala**.

 3. Once the wizard finishes, Intellij will open a prompt with several options.
-Choose "Create New Project".
+  - Choose "Create New Project".
-    - Make sure to click "Scala" under "Additional Libraries and Frameworks".
+    -- Choose "Scala" from the list of languages on the left (it should also list Java, Groovy & Kotlin) -- Make sure "sbt", which should be the default, is highlighted in the language menu.
+This is the package manager for the Scala language.
+    -- Click "Next".
+  - Project details
+    -- Give your project a name.
+I'm using "MBSE".
+    -- If you don't like the default location you can change it here.
+    -- For the rest of the settings, I am using
+      --- JDK 1.8
+      --- sbt 1.2.7
+      --- 2.12.8
+    -- It should be OK if your versions are slightly different, but if you run into trouble that could be a reason.
-    - If you see "No library selected", click "Create" and choose the most recent version listed.
+    -- If you see "No library selected", click "Create" and choose the most recent version listed.
-    - Next you will be prompted to give a project name (I used "MBSE") and (optionally) select a location for your project files.

 4. Now the Intellij editor should open.
     - Click "1:Project" on the left margin to open up a project view.